sinai-dev/OutwardBuildCalc/README.md

 # Outward-Build-Calc

 Damage/DPS build calculator for Outward

+* Requires BepInEx and SideLoader
+* Put the release DLL in `Outward\BepInEx\plugins\`